Fitbit – Benefits of Using SAFe in Consumer Technology

 Now, as the company plans for next year, it’s working toward funding value streams rather than projects—a goal that SAFe 4.0 supports with its Value Stream level.

-“SAFe has been a successful story for us.
-It allowed us to grow our team in a seamless way that integrated cross-functional groups and aligned with the company’s long-term strategy,” Brown adds.
-“Fitbit has grown significantly since we adopted SAFe, and we were able to scale the process and still deliver high achievement every PI.
-My VP calls it the scaffolding that has helped moved our team forward.”
+“SAFe has been a success story for us.
+It allowed us to grow our team seamlessly that integrated cross-functional groups and aligned with the company’s long-term strategy,” Brown adds.
+“Fitbit has grown significantly since we adopted SAFe, and we could scale the process and still deliver high achievement every PI.
+My VP calls it the scaffolding that has helped move our team forward.”